-In a small pitcher or bowl, mix honey with warm water.
+In a small pitcher or bowl, mix the honey with the warm water.

-Brush the next sheet and lay on top of the first sheet.
+Brush the next sheet and lay it on top of the first sheet.

 Brush the third layer and lay it so that the sides overhang the opposite side of the plate, making a cross shape.
 Do the same with the fourth sheet.